-The Strategic Plan for Public Transportation, Metro Connects (Metro's long-range plan), and Service Guidelines were updated in 2021.
-The updated policies which include a much stronger emphasis on equity and climate change.
+In 2020, the King County Council adopted Metro's Mobility Framework, which was co-created with community leaders on Metro's Equity Cabinet.
+The Mobility Framework included guiding principles and recommendations for how Metro should center advancing equity and addressing climate change in its work.
+Metro then updated its guiding policies-the Strategic Plan for Public Transportation, Metro Connects (Metro's long-range plan), and Service Guidelines-to align with the Mobility Framework's recommendations.
+In 2021, the King County Council adopted the updated policies, which included a much stronger emphasis on equity and climate change.
 Metro's goal is to help align its funding, policies, and investments to deliver livable communities, a thriving economy for all, and a sustainable environment.
-More information on Metro policies; routes, schedules, and maps; and system performance can be found online.23
+More information on Metro policies; routes, schedules, and maps; and system performance can be found online.